almacoal/almacoal.github.io/docs/experience/2410-azure-tech-owner.md

 - ## Functional description

     Manage, prepare and deploy cloud infrastructure for Azure projects.
 Coordinate cloud resources with development teams and service managers to accelerate their work.
+Continuously improve security and implement standard practices.

     | Since | Employer | Location | Outsourced |
     | --- | --- | --- | --- |